OctopusDeploy/blog/blog/2023-01/getting-started-with-bamboo/index.md

 Bamboo is a CI server developed by Atlassian that automates the building and testing of software applications.
 If you're beginning your CI/CD journey, it's helpful to begin with a simple use case, with a visible result.

-In this post, you build and push a software artifact where Octopus can take over and deploy it to a target environment.
+In this post, I show you how to build and push a software artifact where Octopus can take over and deploy it to a target environment.

 You learn how to: